 The ChargeNet NZ objective is simple, bold and ambitious.
-We envisage a network of fast (and slow) chargers installed the length and breadth of New Zealand, so that owning electric cars and commercial vehicles is as easy as owning a traditional car.
-Our contribution to this utopia are our rapid DC chargers, which we are installing not just in the main cities, but throughout the country.
+We envisage a network of charging infrastructure installed the length and breadth of New Zealand, so owning electric cars and commercial vehicles is as easy as owning a traditional ones.
+Our contribution to this utopia is our rapid DC chargers, which we are installing not just in the main cities, but throughout the country.

 We aim to make clean pollution-free driving a mainstream reality rather than an alternative option for a lucky few.

 We would like this to happen as soon as possible, yesterday in fact, so please forgive our use of the cliche, “good things really do take time.”
 The reality is that without a total buy-in from other agencies such as: central and local government; car importers; power companies; etc, rolling out a comprehensive Charging Network is a slow process.
 Frustratingly slow, perhaps, for some of our EV pioneers and those toe-dipping wannabes.

 Most EV owners are interested in the process and excited to hear of new stations opening.

 On the whole, the EV community is proud of our phenomenal accomplishments to date, and it is only with continued community support that we can fulfil our promised network.

 While, acknowledging how disheartening progress appears to be at times for those who would like us to move faster, we aim to be open and transparent with both our goals and our obstacles.
 Looking at the realities we face, we are one company with limited physical resources and our vision therefore includes collaborating with the various other stakeholders to reach that goal of a comprehensive network across New Zealand.